Weekly Review: Preferred Stock CEFs

 Source: CEFConnect.com

-Our undisputed leader in this weeks' chart is the Flah&Crum Pref Income Opps fund (PFO) with a discount of -6.22%.
-Judging purely by this metric, this is the most undervalued fund currently, but there is much more to it than Discount as an absolute value.
+What we concluded here is that the fund with the most highest discount of all is the Flaherty & Crumrine Total Return fund (FLC).
+Judging purely by this metric, this is the most undervalued fund currently.
+I also want to stop your focus on its z-score, where we can see that the fund is also statistically undervalued whith a negative score of -1.90.
+But there is much more to it than Discount as an absolute value.
 As an observation, most of the CEFs trade lower than their Net Asset Value.

-Only two funds trade above their net asset value - Nuveen Pref and Inc 2022 Term (JPT) and JH Premium Dividend Fund (PDT).
-But looking at their Z-Scores and the returns that they have provided, I would not establish a position (Long/Short) in either one.
-Or, if I did, it would be after more diligent research.
+Once again we do have on the chart only to funds that trade above their net asset value and they are the same funds as previous week - Nuveen Pref and Inc 2022 Term (JPT) and JH Premium Dividend Fund (PDT).

 Conclusion